Convenient Razer

 echo XHC | sudo tee /proc/acpi/wakeup

 An automatically fancy scripted version is system-sleep-xhci.sh, and also a more elaborate and possibly better version is here.
-Once again, this need to be run on resume.
+Once again, this needs to be run on resume.
 The content of those links reproduced below:

 #!/bin/bash